 You need to know what you are importing into your project.
 And not just visually, but read the documentation, don’t get surprised by an element.
 Check it every time something may seem complicated, the guys who made the kit probably have the answer.

 And then you will have the normal stuff coming your way like it does with every project.
 How can you prepare ahead for designing something new and how to balance efficiency with what is needed.
 We’ve been through it, tried it both ways: with or without UI Kits and we learned the second way is better for us.
 If you are using Twitter Bootstrap, its’s almost a standard not to use it straight out of the box.
 It’s the Times New Roman of design.

 CSS is not rocket science, it is a language where you declare the style for an element, and that happens.
 It’s straightforward, it works!
 We don’t want a web where you see the same blue button and the same fonts.
 Let’s build something that makes people say ‘wow’!
 Build something unique, and come to think of it, since you are the one knowing the unique challenges you are confronted with you should be able to get your shit done the best!

 How do you get started?

 You should really inspect your options, and we recommend really seeing what feels like a good structure for you.
-We obviously recommend the Get Shit Done kit from Creative Tim, you can see it and download it here: http://www.creative-tim.com/product/get-shit-done-kit.
+We obviously recommend the Get Shit Done Kit from Creative Tim.
 Some said ‘it has become a trademark for the online community of a clean and nice looking interface’.
 We are trying to build a standard, both visually and structurally.

-You can see from the images that the Kits are very different estetically and they reflect certain styles.
+You can see from the images that the Kits are very different esthetically and they reflect certain styles.
 It is up to you to find the one that goes with your work.

 We will continue to share and publish new UI stuff and tools to help with building websites as well as develop site-specific patterns.
 The basic idea was obvious from the get-go, get your shit done!